Conary36/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Session based authentication is one in which the user state is stored on the server’s memory.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt is a password hashing function.
+Used to protect client login.

 - [ ] What does bcrypt do to slow down attackers?
+The ideal way is to use bcrypt is hash the password with a salt then bcrypt then encrypt the hash part with null-IV CBC-CTS with AES on an HSM
 - [ ] What are the three parts of the JSON Web Token?
+Header, Payload, and Verify Signature
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.